 The conference is attended by over 15,000 individuals from across the country.
-It requires competition floor space that is equivalent to more than 16 football fields and exceeds $35 million in contributions from industry and education (in donated time, equipment and material) to operate!
-It is truly something you have to see to believe!
-Total volunteer time donated for the week exceeds 56,000 hours.
 Approximately 1,100 national corporations, trade associations, labor unions and partners support SkillsUSA at the national level.

 Members attend this conference representing SkillsUSA Michigan as competitors, voting delegates, advisors, or guests.

 CHAMPIONSHIPS CONTEST UPDATES

 Please be sure to read the contest updates posted on the National web page.
 Please be sure to check the contest updates regularly.
 We want all competitors to be aware of this information and any changes, so you are prepared for your contest!

 All contestants will be required to submit a one-page, type-written resume.
 A penalty of 10 points will be assessed for failure to submit a resume.
 The resume will be turned in at the contest orientation meeting.

 SKILLSUSA LEADERSHIP TEST

 All students will be required to take the SkillsUSA Leadership Test.
 More details will be forthcoming.

 The clothing requirement for your contest is found in the Technical Standards.
 Please be sure to follow this exactly as you will receive a penalty for not having the proper clothing.
 Be sure to get the proper clothing beforehand as there is no guarantee that you will be able to purchase what you need at the National Conference.
 Competition uniforms may be purchased at the SkillsUSA Online Store.